malteschoen/fasterGibsonForExtensionalFlowBetweenCapillaries/Readme.md

-## Chapter 3: Initial simple formula
+## Chapter 3.1: Initial simple formula

 <details>
 <summary>CLICK TO EXPAND AND READ</summary>

 As seen above, $\phi$ only depends on $\alpha$ and $t$.

+Considering only the term in the brackets, the influencing factors are
+- Elongational viscosity power law exponent t (expected to fall between 1 and 0.25)
+- Half-angle alpha (expected to fall between 30 and 90 degrees)

 Hence it is easy to tabulate it and arrive at an approximation formula (in which $\alpha$ in degrees is to be input):